 F.5.
-Non-compliance with the Minimum Capital Requirement and noncompliance with the Solvency Capital Requirement
+Non-compliance with the Minimum Capital Requirement and non-compliance with the Solvency Capital Requirement

 The Association has fully complied with the SCR and MCR requirements during the period under review.
 The calculation of the SCR and MCR is subject to supervisory assessment and may change following the review of the SCR and MCR calculation by the Regulator.
-Furthermore, the PRA has made use of an option not to require entities in its jurisdiction to disclose capital add-on (if any) during a transitional period ending 31 December 2020.
+Furthermore, the PRA has made use of an option not to require entities in its jurisdiction to disclose capital add-on (if any) during a transitional period ending 31 December 2020 which has been extended to 31 March 2022.
 No such capital add-ons have been notified to the Association.